Salade10/Projects/README.md

 # Projects

-Here you can find an in-depth view of my projects.
-These range from Computer Science projects to Mock business case studies and more.
+Here you can find all my projects.

+# Folders
+- BusinessAndFinance showcases projects such as case studies, market research and analysis and any reports I've made.
+- ComputerScience showcases projects such as CLI tools, Simulations, Chatbots, Websites.
+- Other showcases miscellaneous projects I've done outside the main categories.